jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 - a technique to gather overall metrics when a container exits.

-As we have seen, metrics collection is not insanely difficult, but still involves many complicated steps, with special cases for e.g. the network subsystem.
-Docker will take care of this, or at least, expose hooks to make it more straightforward.
+As we have seen, metrics collection is not insanely difficult, but still involves many complicated steps, with special cases like those for the network subsystem.
+Docker will take care of this, or at least expose hooks to make it more straightforward.
 It is one of the reasons why we repeat over and over "Docker is not production ready yet": it's fine to skip metrics for development, continuous testing, or staging environments,